meredithspalmer/NatGeo-AI/2_MegaDetector.md

 python detection\run_detector.py "C:\Users\MPalmer\Desktop\megadetector\md_v5b.0.0.pt" --image_file "C:\Users\MPalmer\Desktop\cameratrap_images\some_image_file.jpg" --threshold 0.1
 ```

-Note: You will need to update the "path" your Desktop.
+***Note***: You will need to update the "path" your Desktop.
 The path is simply the list of directions of where to find the folder that is your deskop.
 To check, right click on your Desktop > Properties.
-Likely, you will replace "c:\Users\MPalmer\" (my desktop sits in my folder which sits in 'users') with something slightly different.
+Likely, you will replace "c:\Users\MPalmer\" (my desktop sits in my personal 'MPalmer' folder which sits in 'users') with something slightly different.

 Go into the **cameratrap_images** folder - if this script worked correctly, you should see a new file called "some_image_file_detections.jpg" with bounding boxes around the objects of interest!